Bayley Scales of Infant and Toddler Development

 There are two additional tests of the Bayley Scales of Infant Development, which may or may not be administered varying from child to child.
 These are:

-• The Social-Emotional Scale – This measures the child’s social ability or the ability to engage socially with others and the ability to engage in age-appropriate play.
+• The Social-Emotional Scale: This measures the child’s social ability or the ability to engage socially with others and the ability to engage in age-appropriate play.

 How Does the Bayley Test Work?

-The Bayley Test involves a series of tests and tasks during which the examiner observes and rates the child’s performance.
+The Bayley Developmental Test involves a series of tests and tasks during which the examiner observes and rates the child’s performance.
 Then the scores of all the tasks are totalled.
 These raw scores are compared to the already available table of scores of children of the same age to compare the child’s development to other children of the same age.
 Thus, the examiner is able to assess whether the child has developmental delays or not and their significance.
 This assessment is used by the child’s paediatrician to identify early signs of any neuro-development delays or disabilities and suggest a treatment.
 The Bayley test apart from testing development disorders is also used to test the child of autism and non-verbal learning disorders.

-How to Prepare for the Test
+How to Prepare for the Test?

 Bayley Test